ThomasCalle/Regex-in-JavaScript-A-Comprehensive-Tutorial-by-Thomas-Calle/Tutorial/Matching-an-Email-Regex.md

 By escaping the dot `(.)` with a backslash (like this: `\.`), we ensure that the regex only matches valid email addresses with literal periods in the appropriate positions, preventing the dot from acting as a wildcard and allowing for more accurate pattern matching.

 ### Metacharacters:
-Metacharacters have siginifcant meaning in regex, such as the dot `(.)`, plus sign `(+)`, and caret `(^)`.
+Metacharacters have significant meaning in regex, such as the dot `(.)`, plus sign `(+)`, and caret `(^)`.
 In character classes, the hyphen `-` typically denotes a range between two characters (e.g., `a-z`, `0-9`).
 However, if the hyphen is placed at the beginning or end of the character class, or if it is escaped with a backslash, it is treated as a literal character.
 In our featured email regex, the hyphen `(-)` is used as a literal character inside the character classes `[a-z0-9_\.-]` and `[\da-z\.-]`, where it is placed at the beginning or end of the character class.
 As a result, there is no need to escape it with a backslash in this context.

 **Example:** Consider the following two email addresses:
 1. `thomas-val@bootcamp.com` **(valid)**
 2. `thomas--val@bootcamp.com` **(valid)**
 3. `thomas@val_bootcamp.com` **(invalid)**

 Among the provided regex, the hyphen `(-)` is used as a literal character inside the character classes `[a-z0-9_\.-]` and `[\da-z\.-]`.
 Thereby, placing the hyphen at the beginning or end of the character class, we can include it as a literal character without escaping it with a backslash.
 Therefore, the regex accurately matches the valid email addresses containing hyphens, such as the three email addresses as seen above.
-Correct handling of the hyphen metacharacter allows the regex to match valid email addresses of the first and second email which include hyphens in both the username and domain parts of the address.
+Correct handling of the hyphen metacharacter allows the regex to match valid email addresses like the first and second examples, which include hyphens in both the username and domain parts of the address.

 The third email address, `thomas@val_bootcamp.com`, is invalid due to it containing an underscore _ in the domain part of the address.
 The underscore is not allowed in domain names according to the email regex pattern we have used throught the entire tutorial.
 The character class `[\da-z\.-]` in the domain part will only allow digits, lowercase letters, dots, and hyphens.
 Therefore, the underscore is not included in this character class, as the regex does not match the third email address, which is why it has been labled invalid.